JeroenDelcour/solarpi/README.md

     - [ ] Control Raspberry Pi with Arduino Nano
         - [ ] send shutdown signal to Pi when battery is almost empty
         - [ ] control power to the Pi using a relay controlled by the Arduino
 - [ ] Try a different 5V (or 3V) converter.
-Currently, I'm using 156mA to get 75mA out (about 50% efficiency).
+Currently, I'm using 600mW to get 375mW out (only 62.5% efficiency!).
+Maybe a buck boost converter?

 ### Sources